 We sent the oily rag team out early one Saturday morning to check out their local farmers’ market.
 They came back with an armful of fresh produce and this to say:

 You can’t help but feel a sense of community when visiting your local farmers’ market.
-Stalls full of fresh produce, buskers and friendly banter fill the air, behind the tables are keen vendors with an eye for gold coins and crisp banknotes, and there are lots of good natured shoppers electrified with a sense of excitement over the prospect of buying fresh produce at bargain prices.
+Stalls full of fresh produce, buskers and friendly banter fill the air, behind the tables are keen vendors with an eye for gold coins and crisp banknotes, and there are lots of good-natured shoppers electrified with a sense of excitement over the prospect of buying fresh produce at bargain prices.
 It’s a little like party faithful at a political rally; there is a sense of support for an ideal worth supporting and being there is a vote for something wholesome and totally local.

 The array of fresh produce was impressive.
 The morning we visited there was a greater selection of produce available than at the city’s largest supermarket.
 Locally grown oranges for example instead of those tasteless imported ones, fresh figs, corn cobs and tamarillos – all surprisingly absent from the supermarket shelves.
-There was a lot of organic produce and specialist items like passionfruit and melon jam; oyster mushrooms; home cured bacon, salami and cheese; exotic dips and dunks.
+There was a lot of organic produce and specialist items like passionfruit and melon jam; oyster mushrooms; home-cured bacon, salami and cheese; exotic dips and dunks.
 In fact, what was on offer was as diverse and as rich in character as the cottage industries from which they were produced.

 But there was one big question on our minds.
 Were shoppers getting a bargain?
 The theory is that by cutting out those that stand between the grower and the consumer the public get quality produce at great prices.
 To put the theory to the test we compared the price of 20 randomly selected items from the farmers’ market and compared them to the prices at the local no frills supermarket – the one with the cheapest everyday prices.

-We found that three items from the farmers’ market were exactly the same price at the supermarket, nine items cost less, and eight cost more.
+We found that three items from the farmers’ market were exactly the same price as the supermarket, nine items cost less, and eight cost more.
 The items that cost more at the supermarket were 35% more expensive, and the items that cost more at the farmers’ market were 25% more expensive.

 So is produce at the farmers’ market a bargain?
 The answer to that is an unequivocal maybe!
 Are there bargains to be found?
 Absolutely yes, but you will need to know how to spot a bargain.
-On the day we visited red onions were $2.50 a kg compared to $6.50 at the supermarket, fancy lettuce were $1.50 each against $2.50, and smoked mullet $6 a kg instead of $7.95.
+On the day we visited red onions were $2.50 a kg compared to $6.50 at the supermarket, fancy lettuce was $1.50 each against $2.50, and smoked mullet $6 a kg instead of $7.95.

-There is of course more to farmers’ markets than just the price, and for some shoppers the price is not the main consideration – it’s the freshness and everything else that goes with supporting local growers.
+There is, of course, more to farmers’ markets than just the price, and for some shoppers, the price is not the main consideration – it’s the freshness and everything else that goes with supporting local growers.